lewagon/dotfiles/04-Front-End/03-Bootstrap/01-Bootstrap-utility-classes/README.md

 ## Background & Objectives

-Practice the Bootstrap utility classes.
+Practice using the Bootstrap utility classes.
 Learn how to use their classes to make various components.

 ## Specs

-For this exercise the HTML is already done for you on the `index.html` all you have to do is add the right Bootstrap class to have the wanted behavior.
+For this exercise the HTML is already done for you on the `index.html` all you have to do is add the right Bootstrap class to have the wanted behaviour.
 For example:

 ```html
 <a href="#">I'm a link!</a>